IamCalories/ML_for_IM_in_ASC/README.md

 We called that strongeset strengest signal "signal RSRP".
 Otherwise, "interference RSRP".

 #### state:
-> Since our objective is to maximize the SINR, SINR is proportion to the RSRP reseived by UE.
-RSRP is propotion to the distance between BS and UE and the transmission power transmits from the BS.
-Therefore, we have two parameters in out state.
+> - Since our objective is to maximize the SINR, where SINR is proportion to the RSRP received by UE.
+Also, RSRP is propotion to the distance between BS and UE and the transmission power transmitting from the BS.
+Therefore, we have two parameters in our state.
 The first one is all the locations of BS in our system.
 The second one is the transmission power of each BS.
+> - state = [the location of BS(12), the transmission power of BS(12)]
+> - We use state_list to store the state which has shown.

 #### action:
+> - action_list = 1 : group x power_level, where group number is 12.
+> - According to the power_level of our system.(power_parameter.m.)
+> If the power level = 2, it means that there are two power level on(1W) and off(0W).
+> *the action_list will be 1:24, where 1:12 is to change one of the BS to off, and 13:24 is to change one of the BS to on.
+> If the power level = 3, it means that there are three power level on(1W), half on(0.5W), and off(0W).
+> *the action_list will be 1:36, where 1:12 is to change one of the BS to off, 1:12 is to change one of the BS to half on,and 13:24 is to change one of the BS to on.

 #### reward:

 ### Training: